Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Angioleiomyoma was reclassified under perivascular tumors.

 With the increased use of next-generation sequencing techniques and heightened awareness of recently approved tyrosine kinase inhibitors that target NTRK and other genes, newer subgroups of pediatric soft tissue lesions that are characterized by kinase fusions have been identified and share a similar morphological spectrum.
-It is important to identify these rare entities because some of them might be amenable to therapeutic targeting with novel agents.
+Identifying these rare entities is important because some of them might be amenable to therapeutic targeting with novel agents.
 Some examples of these lesions are described below.[

 References: